Take Action Mon Valley Demands Answers After 2 Incidents Involving Police Officers In Homestead

 HOMESTEAD, Pa.
 (KDKA) — A community justice group is demanding answers from police after two separate incidents involving officers in Homestead.

-The group says the two officers, one who is the police chief, abused their power.READ MORE: Haiti Gang That Kidnapped U.S. Missionaries Seeks $1 Million Ransom Per Person
+The group says the two officers, one who is the police chief, abused their power.READ MORE: 'Dasher's Light Show' Tickets Now On Sale For This Christmas Season

 Take Action Mon Valley took its concerns to the borough council on Tuesday about two incidents caught on cell phone video.